Learn how to grow and harvest this aromatic herb. Includes tips on when to plant and harvest sage as well as troubleshooting notes.

 Is there anything else I need to know about Sage?

-The leaves can be used fresh, or dried for future use.
+Sage leaves can be used fresh, or dried for future use.

-Do not over water sage, it does not cope with waterlogged soil and will develop root rot as a result.
+Do not over water Sage, it does not cope with waterlogged soil and will develop root rot as a result.